petron171/APPDEV-u107223/articlea.md

 ## Python Functions
 Python functions are blocks of code that can be reused multiple times.
-A function is defined using the <span style="background-color: grey;">def</span> keyword, followed by the function name and a set of parentheses.
+A function is defined using the `def` keyword, followed by the function name and a set of parentheses.
 The code inside the function is executed when the function is called.

 For example, the following code defines a function called greet that prints a message: